 Thanksgiving marks the start of the holiday season, a time known for a seemingly endless assortment of foods full of calories and short on nutrition.
 The average American eats a Thanksgiving meal that contains nearly 5,000 calories and around 250 grams of fat.
 Delicious, satisfying food does not have to mean eating a fatty meal that leaves you in a food coma.
+Here are some healthy Thanksgiving food ideas that will allow you to enjoy the holiday without compromising your health.
+These ideas will not only make your Thanksgiving meal more exciting but also add a variety of nutrients to your diet.

-Integrating healthy dishes into your Thanksgiving menu will leave you alert and able to fully enjoy the company of your family and friends, while getting a healthy dose of essential nutrients.
+Integrating healthy dishes into your Thanksgiving menu will leave you alert and able to fully enjoy the company of your family and friends while getting a healthy dose of essential nutrients.
 Start this holiday season off right by trying one or more of the following healthy dishes that are brimming with vitamins and minerals and low in fat, but do not sacrifice flavor.

 1. Fruit and Nut Mixed Green Salad